ilindh/Engineering-Portfolio/docs/projects/industrial-drone.md

 ### Wiring and Cable Management

-The entire project and all wiring were done as well as I could.
-I did all the soldering as well as I could, and almost every wire was neatly sheathed and pulled.
-The drone was also designed to be as modular and maintenance-free as possible.
-High-quality XT connectors or bullet connectors were used throughout so that everything can be disassembled for improvements or repairs if necessary.
+Reliability was a key priority for this build.
+I focused heavily on clean soldering (with flux) and cable management; almost every wire is neatly sheathed and routed to prevent snagging or vibration damage.
+The drone is designed to be modular and maintenance-friendly.
+High-quality XT and bullet connectors are used throughout, allowing components to be easily disassembled for upgrades or repairs.

 <div align="center">
   <img src="../../images/drone/ESCs.jpg" width="700" />